English to Czech Document Translation Services

 With more than ten million native speakers around the world, you’re bound to run into someone who speaks Czech at some point.
 But before you pay for Czech to English legal, medical, or academic translation services, there are a few things you need to know.

-For starters, Czech is the official language of the Czech Republic, but it’s also one of the official languages of the European Union.
+For starters, Czech is the official language of the Czech Republic, currently known as Czechia.
+And it’s also one of the official languages of the European Union.
 In fact, you’ll find Czech somewhat widely spoken in Slovakia, Portugal, Poland, Germany, Australia, and Canada.

 Now that you know the basics, here’s what you need to know when you look for a translation company to translate your Czech depositions, certified documents, medical records, and financial records: